-Sunday, November 17, 5:30 pm
+Sunday, November 17, 2024

 About the Program

-This unique culinary experience will feature a pre-colonial, Indigenous plant-based menu which highlights the rich diversity of Indigenous foods, increases visibility of Indigenous histories, and promotes the use of traditional ingredients.
+This unique culinary experience will feature a pre-colonial, Indigenous plant-based menu that highlights the rich diversity of Indigenous foods, increases the visibility of Indigenous histories, and promotes the use of traditional ingredients.
 Co-curated by food anthropologist and scholars Dr. Claudia Serrato and Dr. Scott Alves Barton, this meal will offer a unique opportunity to reflect on our relationship with the earth, striving to become better stewards of the land.

 The evening will also include conversations about food, culture, health, indigeneity, and decolonization, offering valuable insights into the rich cultural practices that sustain Indigenous communities.
+Plus, enjoy music from teaching artist Lazaro Arvizu.

 About the Foodways Scholars